If someone off the street asked you to explain a microsite, could you do it?

 - A subdomain.
 But it can have its own subdomain (and usually does).

-A microsite is a sort of mini-website that doesn’t have as much functionality as the main website.
+A microsite is a sort of mini-website (or one page site) that doesn’t have as much functionality as the main website.
 Businesses typically use microsites when they want to promote a group of products in a way that doesn’t distract a user.

 The few pages on a microsite may include things like: